 Teaching was among the most enriching experiences of my doctoral life.
 I was primarily responsible for tutorials – small classes (ten to fifteen students) in which we address a weekly topic at length and, as such, demand intense engagement from the students.
 In tutorials, I encourage my students to value their own and their colleagues’ experiences as important resources, while engaging with theory and literature to flesh out their ideas and analytical capabilities.

 Tutorials I have designed are based on a philosophy of active learning, coaxing participation from students in the guise of mock debates, risk assessment panels, or general roundtable discussions.
-My work as a teaching assistant has been praised by students in evaluations as "helpful", "interactive" and "engaging".
+My work as a teaching assistant has been praised by students in evaluations as "interactive" and "engaging".

-- Writing Practicum (graduate level)
+Writing Practicum (graduate level)

-- Senior Project (4000-level capstone course)
+Senior Project –– capstone course in Design and Society (4000-level capstone course)

-- Governing Emerging Technologies (3000-level course)
+Governing Emerging Technologies (3000-level course)

-- Science Policy (1000-level course)
+Science Policy (1000-level course)

-- Revealing Science (1000-level course)
+Revealing Science (1000-level course)

-- Investigating Science and Society (1000-level course)
+Investigating Science and Society (1000-level course)